vele616/monorepo/packages/company/website/content/blog/deep-clone-js.md

 Cloning is hard because some properties have different behaviour when values are assigned to another variables.

-Primitive values and objects (collection of properties) Different behavioured when copied
+Explain primitive values and objects - explain their behaviour when copied

 <typography>Helpful links</typography>